Notary costs for a mortgage in the Netherlands (2026)

 To recap the key points about notary costs for your mortgage:

-• What's included: Deed drafting, registration, consultation, and Land Registry fees
+• What's included: deed drafting, registration, consultation, and Land Registry fees

 Remember, while notary costs are an unavoidable expense when buying a house with a mortgage in the Netherlands, choosing the right notary and understanding the process can help you get the best value for your money.